Kinetic chemotaxis tumbling kernel determined from macroscopic quantities: Introduction

 At the first sight, the answer should be negative.
 Indeed, the to-be-inferred parameters are functions posed on the microscopic level and have $v$ dependence, while the measurements are purely on the macroscopic level with $v$ dependence eliminated.
 This mismatch leads to some mathematical difficulty, to overcome which, a mechanism that triggers information on the microscopic level is needed.
 We introduce this mechanism by examining the time dependence, and playing with the singularity in the initial data.
 It turns out that if one places a special set of singularity in the initial data and introduces the corresponding singularity to the measuring operator that is concentrated at the compatible time and location, we can prove that the coefficients $K$ and $\sigma$ are uniquely reconstructable.
 Furthermore, the values can be directly read off from the measurements.

 The mathematical machinery that allows us to explicitly express the reconstruction is a technique termed singular decomposition.
 It is a technique that is specifically designed for studying inverse problems from kinetic theory, and has been traditionally used to investigate stationary radiative or photon transport equation, see~ \cite{ Bal_SingDecomp_2009,Ball_StabilitySingDecomp_2010, Ball_SingDecomp_2018,Ball_SingDecomop_2012,Choulli_1996,LiSun_SingularDecomp, Ren_ReviewNumericsTransportBasedImaging, StefanovZhongSingDecomp} for instance.
 The most classical use of the singular decomposition allows the data to be $v$ dependent, but the measuring location is typically set only to be on the boundary.
 Difficulties are introduced when only velocity independent measurements are available~\cite{Bal_angularAveragedMeasurementsInstability, LiWangChen_BayesianInstabilityAngularAveragedMeasurements, Ren_ReviewNumericsTransportBasedImaging, ZhaoZhong_angularlyAveragedIllposed}.
 In this setting, one no longer has the luxury of the freedom from the velocity dependence.
-In our project, however, we do have a series of photos in time, containing information from the interior of the domain.
+In our project, however, we use measurements in time, containing information from the interior of the domain.
 The main task in this project is to investigate if these freedom could counter the difficulties induced by the loss of velocity information.
-It turns out from our study that the time-dependence is also crucial.
+It turns out from our study that the availability of short-time data is also crucial.
 In both the reconstruction of $\sigma$ and $K$, we heavily rely on the design of initial/measuring time and locations that precisely reflects the parameters to be reconstructed.